 - 1/4 cup black olives chopped

-Add the mushrooms and another pinch of salt and cook until they soften, about 5 more minutes.
+Add the mushrooms and cook until they soften, about 5 more minutes.

-Crumble the tofu into the pan along with the nutritional yeast, all-purpose seasoning mix cumin, black pepper, turmeric, red pepper flakes and the remaining sea salt.
+Crumble the tofu into the pan along with the nutritional yeast, all-purpose seasoning mix, salt cumin, turmeric, black pepper, and red pepper flakes and kala namak, if using.
 Let cook for about 5 minutes, stirring often.

 Add the spinach and cook a minute or two, until it wilts.